-- 1. Provide a copy of the bylaws for the faculty association.(s). - 2.
-Provide a list of faculty association(s) meeting dates, rosters of attendees, and meeting minutes for the past academic year.
+- 1. Provide a copy of the bylaws for the faculty association(s). - 2.
+Provide a list of faculty association(s) meeting dates, rosters of attendees, and meeting minutes for the past academic year. - 3.
+Provide a copy of, or link to, the faculty handbook.